oaattia/My-Website/_posts/2017-04-19-design-patterns-part2.md

 title:  "Design patterns - part (2)"
 ---

-Design patterns is design created to help us to write maintanable code that can be easily modified and can be extends in the future .
+Design patterns is design created to help us to write maintanable code that can be easily modified and can be extended in the future .

 There is some categorization for the design patterns done in this [article](http://oaattia.com/2017/01/23/design-patterns.html).